 - Scalability: Simple modular design.
 Just add nodes to scale to petabyte levels.
 Gain performance and capacity in minutes.
 No disruption or downtime.

-- Flexibility: Runs on-prem and/or in the cloud.
+- Flexibility: Runs on-premises and/or in the cloud.

 - Visibility: Monitor performance, capacity, and usage built-in real-time analytics.

 Qumulo has several helpful resources for learning more about VFX and how our file data platform helps speed VFX production pipelines.
-Check out our data sheets on VFX, Animation, Media and Entertainment and learn how we’ve helped companies like FuseFX and Cinesite Studios to bring movies and animation programming to audiences faster!
+Check out our additional resources and data sheets on VFX, Animation, Media & Entertainment to learn how we’ve helped companies like FuseFX and Cinesite Studios to bring movies and animation programming to audiences faster!

 In part 4, the last of this series, we’ll share examples of how VFX studios are innovating faster with Qumulo’s file data platform.